intellectual-property-office/Assets/README.md

 ## Help

-For additional guidance, contact the UX team.
+For additional guidance, contact the IPO UX team.